yallen011/ui-exercise/README.md

   * Sass/Less source files
   * Resulting CSS file
   * Any javascript used
+  * A README file with instructions on how to run the project locally.

 In short, it should be a fully functioning app we can view.